UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

 The attack requires carrier frequency - baseband frequency to be greater than 20 kHz.
 The minimum sampling rate should be twice this value.
 Most smart phones only support a maximum sampling rate of upto 48 kHz, restricting the transmitted signal to a frequency of 24 kHz.
 This does not give us a wide range of frequencies to work with.
-Fortunately, the Samsung Galaxy S7 Edge supports a sampling rate of 192 kHz and lends itself well to construct the attack.
+Fortunately, the Samsung Galaxy S7 Edge supports a sampling rate of 192 kHz and lends itself well to constructing the attack.

 </p>